Top app design tools for 2021

 Style guide and hand-off to development

-Validately — One of the areas that’s changed dramatically as mobile app development has matured is app usability testing.
+Validately — One of the areas that have changed dramatically as mobile app development has matured is app usability testing.
 Validately is our go-to tool for user testing on everything from UX flow and color schemes to new features.
 It’s easy to create usability testing scripts and find target users within Validately’s online panel.
 You can perform both moderated and unmoderated testing.
 The reporting tool is excellent, too.
 It’s easy to create reports and include portions of a study within your own presentations.
 We’ve used other tools, like UserTesting, but our team prefers Validately.

 Figma and Flinto — Mobile app prototyping is key to our design process.
 When we used Sketch as our primary UI design tool, we’d often use Flinto for prototyping.
 These days, we use Figma’s included prototyping features to help us capture high-level UX feedback early.
 We still use Flinto periodically to get feedback on more detailed interactions, particularly later in a project.
 We also have used InVision, but not as much recently as Figma.

-So now you know a bit about the design tools we use to create lovable apps and digital products.
+Now you know a bit about the design tools we use to create lovable apps and digital products.
 We also want to hear from you: What are your favorite tools in your app design stack?
 Tag us on LinkedIn and Facebook, and use #AppDesignStack on Twitter to let us know what you think.

 Need help with app design?

-If you need advice about your design tool stack, or help with app UX/UI design, contact us.
+If you need advice about your design tool stack or help with app UX/UI design, contact us.
 Our world-class app designers and developers have been delivering mobile experiences for some of the world’s most influential companies since the dawn of the app store.